Why 'viability' is dividing the abortion rights movement

 In Oklahoma, viability has been central to conversations about a potential ballot measure to repeal the state's abortion ban, said Rebecca Tong, co-executive director of Trust Women, which provides abortion care.
 Tong said viability is “not something we want written into the Constitution in Oklahoma.”

-But Lauren Brenzel, campaign director for Floridians Protecting Freedom, said viability has not been a major focus in conversations around ballot measure language in a state that currently bans the procedure after six weeks of pregnancy.
+But Lauren Brenzel, campaign director for Floridians Protecting Freedom, said viability has not been a major focus in conversations around ballot measure language in a state that could soon ban the procedure after six weeks of pregnancy if the Florida Supreme Court upholds a previously passed 15-week ban.
 The campaign recently reached the necessary number of verified signatures to qualify an abortion-rights measure for this year's ballot that includes a viability clause.

 “Viability is the framework that Florida had used until the legislators started passing abortion bans,” Brenzel said.
 "What we know is that voters understand this, and we see it as clear and concise language that matches with what the standard was in Florida for a long time.”

-Note: This story was first published on January 16, 2024.
-It was updated on January 17, 2024, to explain that Florida’s six-week abortion ban will take effect if the state supreme court upholds a previously passed 15-week ban.